abzr1/aryanbeezadhur.com/README.md

 # About Me
 Hi!
 I'm Aryan, a young and dynamic developer and designer.

-I build full-stack responsive web apps and websites using PHP and the Jamstack, allowing complete control over the content and display that off-the-shelf CMS's don't provide.
+I build full-stack responsive web apps and websites using PHP and the Jamstack, allowing control over the content and display that off-the-shelf CMS's don't provide.

 My skills are:
 * HTML5